geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex1_Prepare_Identity_Synch.md

 For example, two or more objects may have the same value for the **ProxyAddresses** attribute or the **UserPrincipalName** attribute in on-premises Active Directory.
 There are a multitude of different conditions that may result in synchronization errors.
 Organizations can correct these errors by running Microsoft's IdFix tool, which performs discovery and remediation of identity objects and their attributes in an on-premises Active Directory environment in preparation for migration to Azure Active Directory.

-In this task, you will run a script that breaks various Adatum on-premises user accounts.
-As part of your Adatum pilot project, you are purposely breaking these identity objects so that you can run the IdFix tool in the next task to see how it fixes the broken accounts.
+In this task, you will run a script that breaks an on-premises user account.
+As part of your Adatum pilot project, you are purposely breaking this identity object so that you can run the IdFix tool in the next task to see how you can fix the broken account.

 1. On your Domain Controller VM (LON-DC1), in the Windows PowerShell window, run the following command to change the root source to **C:\labfiles** so that you can access any files from that location: <br/>